 The 2025 Notes do not contain any financial or operating covenants or any restrictions on the payment of dividends, the issuance of other indebtedness or the issuance or repurchase of securities by the Company.
-The 2025 Indenture contains customary events of default with respect to the 2025 Notes, including that upon certain events of default, 100% of the principal and accrued and unpaid interest on the 2025 Notes will automatically become due and payable.
+The 2025 Indenture contains customary events of default with respect to the 2025 Notes, including failure to pay (for more than 30 days) interest when due and certain types of bankruptcy or insolvency involving the Company.
+Upon an event of default involving certain types of bankruptcy insolvency, 100% of the outstanding principal and accrued and unpaid interest on the 2025 Notes will automatically become due and payable, and upon other events of default, the trustee under the 2025 Indenture or the holders of at least 25% of the outstanding principal amount of the 2025 Notes may declare 100% of the principal and accrued and unpaid interest on the 2025 Notes to be immediately due and payable.